Zokrates/pycrypto/README.md

 ## CLI Usage

-`pycrypto` also provides a simple command-line interface to make it easy to integrate the used crypto-primitives into your existing application code.
+`pycrypto` also provides a simple command-line interface to make it easy to integrate the used crypto primitives into your existing application code.

 Some examples: